virtualwindow/InteractiveDevelopment/ID1/ID1_studyGuide.md

 INTERACTIVE DEVELOPMENT 102
 ===========================

+### Course overview

 The Interactive Development 101 course is a series of lectures introducing students to programming and interactive electronics in academic and practical assignments.
 The focus is on building the student's ability to solve problems logically and in a detailed enough way for machines to execute.

-Lecturer: Rouan van der Ende
-Email: rouan@openwindow.co.za
-Lecture Studio: UNKNOWN
-Subject Code: 102
-Status of subject: CORE (leading to MAJOR)
-Credits: 15
-Contact hours: 64 (4 modules * 8 weeks * 2 hours per week)
-Pre-requisites: Basic computer literacy, Basic math literacy, Good command of the English language
-Studio: B3
-Subject manager: Morne Venter

-**Module 1: Introduction to Programming**

 We start off with how to draw simple shapes to screen such as lines, circles and triangles.
 Then we progressively increase complexity developing a deep understanding of looped algorithms and data manipulation.
 The student will learn how to program complex ideas and generate beautiful patterns at the same time.

-**Module 2: Interactive Programming**

 We progress from the first module into interactivity keyboard, mouse and touch.
 We'll build a simple game or interactive application.
 We'll learn about storing and retrieving data from storage.

-**Module 3: Introduction to Electronics**

 We build simple electronic circuits and program microcontrollers to control robots that can sense and react to the environment.

-**Module 4: Networked Interface Design for Interactive Robotics**

 We learn how to design and build interfaces to ease interaction and control of electronics and robotics.

+### Course Outcomes

+By the end of the course students should be able to:

+On completion of the module students should be able to
+- Demonstrate an understanding of programming conventions and design patterns in code.
+- Understand fractal and procedural algorithms.
+- Understand how programming fits into society and utilizes the elements of complex systems.
+- Show a working knowledge of javascript, html, css.
+- Demonstrate handling input data to drive actions inside a program.
+- Show a working knowledge of javascript events in the DOM and be able to use mongodb.
+- Theorise about human machine interface design and future ways of interaction.
+- Demonstrate understanding of microcontrollers and building simple circuits for interaction.
+- Have ideas for implementing interaction design to practical applications in various industries.
+- Combine interactive design for screen with communication to electronic circuits.
+- Plan and implement a device with interface combination.

+### Components of course

+**Theoretical components:**

+- Study the history of computing as well as look at various futurists work.
+- How the world can be improved by technology.
+- This can take the form of an illustration or written piece.
+- The learners study human machine interaction design by looking at various machines or devices we use now and problems or inefficiencies currently faced.
+- Explain in a written piece or illustrated artwork what could be improved or made to improve the interaction between humans and computers.
+- Setting up drivers to program microcontroller
+- Software to program microcontroller.
+- Components and breadboards
+- Example code and circuits
+- Making the circuit do what you want
+- Publishing and documenting project online
+- Github version control
+- Markdown syntax

+**Practical components:**

+- Learners create a programmatic looping digital artwork for web distribution.
+Heavy use of fractals and l-system like algorithms should be used and direct image use avoided.
+- They should show an understanding of random number generation, utilizing 3D distance and angles, nearest neighbours, and visualising hierarchical data structures.
+- Learners plan, design and implement an interactive web application or game that utilizes keyboard, mouse, touch or other inputs.
+The system must make use of a method to retain information through a power cut.
+- Electricity and the growth of civilization, looking at the future.
+- Learners will build a device that works together with a remote interface of their own design.
+This needs to be presented and demonstrated in week 8.
+The build log will form the theoretical part of this module and has to be online.
+- JSON communication between circuits and computers
+- Device API design
+- HTML socket.io interface binding

+### Modular overview

+- Module 1: Introduction to Programming**
+- Module 2: Interactive Programming**
+- Module 3: Introduction to Electronics**
+- Module 4: Networked Interface Design for Interactive Robotics**

 ### Assessed components and mark structure